dpoulimen0s/PalmerPenguins-EDA/README.md

 ## Objective

 The objective of this analysis is to perform exploratory data analysis on the penguin data, including graphical and numerical summaries.
-Additionally, we aim to estimate probabilities/proportions for the penguin population by fitting a probability distribution to the data.
-We will also explore the variables that best distinguish between male and female penguins and investigate if the island of origin has a significant impact on physical characteristics.
+Additionally, I aim to estimate probabilities/proportions for the penguin population by fitting a probability distribution to the data.
+I will also explore the variables that best distinguish between male and female penguins and investigate if the island of origin has a significant impact on physical characteristics.

 ## Exploratory Data Analysis